 He directed them to toss his casket into the water and bury him where it was discovered.
 His companions obeyed, and his coffin was deposited on a little mound in Worli.

 Later, the dargah and the saint’s tomb were constructed on the same site.
 Over time, the grave became a famous pilgrimage destination for pilgrims seeking blessings.

 This mausoleum is open to tourists seven days a week from 5:30 a.m. to 10 p.m., and visitors are not required to be Muslim to enter.

-Nonetheless, when you visit this dargah, you will largely encounter believers of the Islamic faith.
+Nonetheless, when you visit this dargah, you will primarily encounter believers of the Islamic faith.

 There is no admission price; however, donations are welcome.
-A portion of the trust’s income is used to maintain Madrasas (Islamic schools) and to provide scholarships.
+A portion of the Trust’s income is used to maintain Madrasas (Islamic schools) and provide scholarships.